events Tag Archive

 There’s no doubt about it.
 The Dogwood Festival is one of Atlanta’s best festivals.

-After 80 years, the Dogwood Festival still aims to inspire as thousands of people continue to converge to see artisans, eat authentic foods and have a good time.
+After 82 years, the Dogwood Festival still aims to inspire as thousands of people continue to converge to see artisans, eat authentic foods, listen to great music and have a good time.
 This year will be no different.

 The second weekend of April, the Dogwood Festival is happening again in Midtown Atlanta and it’s free to the public.
 There will also be a Kids Village featuring arts & crafts, interactive make and take activities, face painting and more for all ages.